vyclu20/R--Complaints-against-ER-doctors/README.md

 > hours: total number of hours the doctor worked in a year

-Aim of the analysis: To determine the effect of the variables on the number of complaints received.
+Aim of the analysis: To determine the effect of the variables on the number of complaints received.